isaac-parks/OpenAIsaac/readme.md

 ### To run the model locally:

-1. Pull down the repo, and run `pip install -r requirements.txt` in the root directory.
+1. Pull down the repo, and run `pip install -r requirements.txt` in the mlp directory.
 You'll need to be using a version of python that is compatible with Pytorch (like version 3.7).
 2. Run `python ./run.py` to train the model and see it generate some predictions.
 The weights are cached, so subsequent runs won't take as long.
 You can also run `python ./run.py --compare` to see the untrained predictions compared to the trained predictions, which is kinda neat.

 ### A general overview of the training process is as follows: